andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

-As I leave Santa Fe I take a peek at the trip odometer.
-10,450.9 miles.
-What a long strange trip it's been.
+I roll into Tulsa just after dark on the 22nd day of March, exactly 76 days after I departed.

 Stats

+600,000 vertical ft
+560 miles skied
 11,000 miles driven
-560 miles skied
-12 states?
-2 provinces
 33 days of skiing
-__ resorts
+23 resorts
-600,000 ft of vertical
-2 countries
+13 states
+12 crossings of the Continental Divide
 5 cousins
 5 friends
-___ crossings of the Continental Divide
+2 provinces
+2 countries
 1 brother
 1 yard sale

+1 outrageous adventure

 I remember where I was when I hatched this ludicrous plan.
-I was sitting at the counter of my aunt & uncle's house in Victor, NY when I thought about the best way to maximize my ski pass
+I was sitting at the counter of my aunt & uncle's house in Victor, NY.
+There wasn't anything in particular that spurred it on, I think I just wanted to see how many ski resorts I could hit on my pass.

+Some kids backpack through Europe.
+Some kids take a gap year.
+I went to school, worked the 9-to-5, took my 3 weeks of vacation.
+I did it because it was what you were supposed to do.
+I hadn't red Kerouac.
+I have since.
+I hadn't read Ginsberg.
+I plan to.
+It wasn't some sort of wanderlust that hit me.
+It wasn't

+It was me becoming more comfortable in my own skin, confident to venture out into the unknown.
+To chart my own course.
+To ask why not.
+To catch a case of the fuckits.

+I know it's cliche.
+I know that library shelves sag heavy with stories of travel, with stories of self realization, with stories of privileged white dudes.
+I can write all I want about not "taking it for granted" that I was able to take this incredible trip but I do.
+There's no other way you would make such a ludicrous trip if you didn't take it for granted.

+This is all a bunch of cliches but to me

 As my cousin Joanne said when I was overstaying my welcome in Seattle, "said you